eolweus/TDT4265-project/README.md

 You can also download this repository as a zip file and unzip it on your computer.

-## Setup

-To further develop this project make sure to install python-decouple and add a .env file containing the path to your training images.
-Your training images should be seperated into the following structure

-| CAMUS_resized
-|---train_gray
-|---train_gt

-.env file should be in the root folder of the project and should look like this:

-IMAGE_BASE_PATH=your_image_base_path

-for cybelle this is:
-../../../../work/datasets/medical_project/CAMUS_resized

-for local Erling uses:
-./home/gkiss/Data/CAMUS_resized

 ## Prerequisites

 ### Packages